 Many people go to day spas, or spa retreats to receive this therapy.
 However, like most things, you won’t find major benefits by just doing it now and again, the focus here is on engaging with this self-help in the comfort of you own home, where 2 – 3 x week will give you amazing results and you will feel the benefits.

 When you immerse your body in warm seawater combination, the body absorbs the minerals it needs, such as the trace elements of magnesium, potassium, calcium, sodium, and iodide through the skin.
 This giving major healing benefits within your body.

 Over the years with supporting my clients health with this painful condition, I formulated in my Just for You by Julie range of skin, hair and body care, a Specialized crème including blend of herbs and essential oils reduces pain and supports healing and repair of muscles, tendons and ligaments that have been injured or overused.
 The essential oils & herbs included are – Coconut, Arnica, Hypericum.
 Herbs: Comfrey, Guaiacum, Clove, Turmeric, Eucalyptus, Cayenne, Chamomile, Rosemary, Tea Tree, Winter green and Peppermint.
-You can order this crème, following this Link
+You can order this crème by Clicking on Image below:

 The four most beneficial exercises for arthritis, no matter what type are –